Richard Teague’s styling helped to kill American Motors

 1979 Mercedes-Benz 280E

 The 1964-69 Rambler American’s space efficiency rivaled that of a Mercedes.
-Alas, when it was time for a redesign AMC switched to a low and swoopy body (Old Car Brochures and Automotive History Preservation Society).
+Alas, when it was time for a redesign AMC switched to the Hornet’s low and swoopy body (Old Car Brochures and Automotive History Preservation Society).

 Not so coincidentally, Teague often gravitated toward adapting styling elements from the Big Three rather than building upon AMC’s design DNA.
 And when he did try to display originality it tended to be gimmicky.
 Teague seemed to be more interested in making a memorable styling statement than in enhancing a car’s practicality.